Phobos-developers/Phobos/docs/User-Interface.md

 - The counter is displayed with the format of `(Points)Label`.
 The label is `★ U+2605` by default.
 - You can adjust counter position by `Sidebar.ScoreCounter.Offset`, negative means left/up, positive means right/down.
 - You can supply your own color through `Sidebar.ScoreCounter.Color`, in RGB values.
 The color is white (`255,255,255`) by default.
+- You can specify text alignment with `Sidebar.ScoreCounter.Align`, accepted values are `Left`, `Right`, `Center`/`Centre`.
+Defaults to `Left`.
+- You can quickly change the default position of the counter from the top of the sidebar to the bottom with `Sidebar.ScoreCounter.DrawAtBottom`.
+Defaults to `no`.
+Bottom counter will be in the middle of the sidebar, below tab arrows.

 In `uimd.ini`:
 ```ini